 Caught in the USA and British Columbia

-Safe for puppies, nursing and pregnant dogs too
+Safe for puppies and nursing or pregnant dogs

 Costs a little more than some other freeze-dried salmon treats

 Treats are the perfect way to introduce raw foods into your dog’s diet.
 My dogs and cats have been eating these nutritious snacks for a couple of years now.
 They love them and get very vocal and excited when the package comes out of the cupboard.
 That’s because this treat is made from just one ingredient—wild-caught salmon sourced from Alaska, California, Oregon, Washington, and British Columbia.
 I know they are quality because they are processed for human consumption.

 They are odiferous, so they make excellent high-value training treats.
 Yet their packaging keeps fishy odors from escaping.

 Fat-Cat Fish treats are made by a small, family-owned pet food company based in Bellingham, Washington.
 Their family has over 75 years of experience in the fishing industry.
 Their compliance with the U.S. Food Safety Modernization Act ensures their treats are safe and of the highest quality.

 Fat-Cat Fish also gives back.
 Their Feeding the Hungry program donates human and pet food to U.S. Food Banks by shipping more than two million meals to food banks in the western United States, where they do business.
 They also donated cash and pet food to animal shelters through The Humane Society of the United States and have donated treats to Rescue Bank to help pet owners during natural disasters.